 - Earn 2x points on local transit and commuting, including rideshare

 - Earn 1x points on all other purchases

 The Southwest Performance Business Card has no foreign transaction fees, so it’s a good card to use for purchases abroad.
 These are some pretty solid bonus categories, though in general, I would only use this card for everyday spending if trying to earn Southwest Airlines Companion Pass or A-List status.

 While the Southwest Performance Business Card has a great bonus, the main reason you want to get this card is because of the perks that it offers.
 For those who fly Southwest with any frequency, the perks should more than cover the annual fee.
 For those who are frequent Southwest flyers, this card is almost too good to be true.

 9,000 Anniversary Bonus Points

-Just for having the Performance Card, you’ll receive 9,000 Rapid Rewards points on your account anniversary every year.
-As I said above, Southwest points can be redeemed for ~1.2 cents each towards airfare, so that’s the equivalent of ~$108 towards airfare annually.
+Just for having the Southwest Performance Card, you’ll receive 9,000 Rapid Rewards points on your account anniversary every year.
+As I said above, Southwest points can be redeemed for ~1.2 cents each toward airfare, so that’s the equivalent of ~$108 toward airfare annually.